 Skip to contents

-Converts an IRW-compliant dataset from long format to wide format while handling optional metadata elements, filtering by wave, and ensuring consistency.
+Converts an IRW-compliant dataset from long format to wide format while handling optional metadata elements and filtering by wave.

 Usage